CICS Mastery

 Using CICS TS queues for inter-transaction data sharing, pagination across screens, and temporary data storage with complete examples.

-Read article →CICS Transient Data Queues: WRITEQ TD, READQ TD Complete Guide
+Read module →CICS Transient Data Queues: WRITEQ TD, READQ TD Complete Guide

 Intrapartition and extrapartition TD queues, automatic task initiation (ATI), and using TD queues for logging and batch triggers.

-Read article →CICS Interval Control: START, CANCEL, DELAY, and RETRIEVE
+Read module →CICS Interval Control: START, CANCEL, DELAY, and RETRIEVE

 Schedule tasks with EXEC CICS START, retrieve passed data with RETRIEVE, implement timers with DELAY, and cancel scheduled tasks.